OKEAMAH/Git/contrib/mir/docs/testing-with-deployment.md

 ### Checking result

+First, check the `.tezos-smart-rollup-node/debug-logs` file for debug output.

-Then observe the result written in the durable storage via
+The result written in the durable storage can be observed via

 ```sh
 octez-smart-rollup-client rpc get '/global/block/head/durable/wasm_2_0_0/value?key=/storage'